 Game Five Alternate Histories Spreadsheet

 One of the recurring features of past seasons of AI Survivor have been our "alternate histories", running additional iterations on the same maps to see if the same events would play out again.
-Game Five turned into a mostly peaceful culturefest with Asoka and Charlemagne holding hands as both advanced into the playoffs.
+Game Five saw Kublai Khan stomp all over the rest of the field en route to an impressive domination victory.
 Was that something which would unfold in each game?
 This was a topic that called for more investigation with alternate history scenarios.
-Following the conclusion of Seasons Three and Four of AI Survivor, I had gone back and investigated some of the previous games and found that they tended to play out in the same patterns over and over again.
+Following the conclusion of previous seasons of AI Survivor, I had gone back and investigated some of the completed games and found that they tended to play out in the same patterns over and over again.
 While there was definitely some variation from game to game, and occasionally an unlikely outcome took place, for the most part the games were fairly predictable based on the personality of the AI leaders and the terrain of each particular map.
 Would we see the same patterns play out again and again on this particular map?

 - See how random the prediction game actually is.
 There's a natural tendency when your predictions come true to go "See!
 Told you!", and on the contrary to dismiss the result as a mere fluke when things don't go the way you expected them to (pleading guilty there, Your Honour).
 Hopefully, with 20 iterations, we'll get a sense of how flukey the actual result was, and of how actually predictable each game was.